Dailoski/docker-training/01-docker-run/README.md

 ## Summary

 In this exercise, you learned how to run a Docker container from an image hosted on Docker Hub.
 You also learned how to view the logs of the running container, stop the container, and remove the container and image.

+For more information on the `docker run` command, refer to the [official documentation](https://docs.docker.com/reference/cli/docker/container/run/).